U.S. Says 11 Service Members Were Injured When Iran Attacked Iraqi Base

 The Pentagon says 11 U.S. service members were injured in Iran's ballistic missile attack on U.S. assets in Iraq last week.
 The Americans are being treated for concussion symptoms from the blast and are expected to return to duty after a health screening, a Defense Department spokesperson says.

 No one died in the Jan.
-8 strike on the large Ain al-Assad base, northwest of Baghdad, and the U.S. initially said no one was injured.
+8 strike on the large Ain al-Assad base, northwest of Baghdad, and the U.S. initially said no Americans were injured.
 The new report expands on comments by a military spokesman who said earlier this week that "several" people were being treated for concussions.

 "In the days following the attack, out of an abundance of caution, some service members were transported from Al Asad Air Base, Iraq to Landstuhl Regional Medical Center in Germany, others were sent to Camp Arifjan, Kuwait, for follow-on screening," said Capt.
 Bill Urban, communications director for U.S. Central Command.
 He added that eight people were sent to the facility in Germany and three to Kuwait.